jbpoline/ohbm2014_talk_imaging_genetics/talk.md

 * Oncology Research:
     - Begley C.G. & Ellis L. Nature, (2012): "6 out of 53 key findings could not be replicated"

-* In brain imaging
+> * In brain imaging
-    - Reproducibility Issues in Multicentre MRI Studies, Jorge Jovicich, Trento
+    - Reproducibility Issues in Multicentre MRI Studies, J. Jovicich
-    - Raemaekers,  “Test–retest Reliability of fMRI...",  2007, Thirion et al., 2007.
+    - Raemaekers,  “Test–retest Reliability of fMRI...",  Neuroimage, 2007
+    - Thirion et al., Neuroimage 2007.

-* In genetics
+> * In genetics
     - Ionannidis 2007: 16 SNPs hypothesized, check on 12-32k cancer/control: "... results are largely null."
     - Many references and warning: eg:"Drinking from the fire hose ..." by Hunter and Kraft, 2007.

-* And in imaging genetics ?
+> * And in imaging genetics ?

 Why do we have a problem?
 ===========================